ChevanR/Project5-6/Deliverables P56/Testplan.md

 #### Steps
 1. Connect the VR headset and Ultraleap Haptic Device.
-2. Use Clumsy to introduce latency increments of 50ms, 100ms, and 200ms.
+2. Use Clumsy to simulate network latency increments of 50ms, 100ms, and 200ms.
-3. Users interact with both the haptic device and VR visuals simultaneously.
+3. Have **at least 3 participants** interact with both VR visuals and haptic devices under simulated latency conditions.
-4. Collect user feedback using a questionnaire.
+4. Collect user feedback using questionnaires evaluating usability, task performance, and comfort.

 #### Results
-✅ Combined latency significantly reduced user experience at 200ms.
-Users reported usability issues beyond 100ms.
+✅ Combined latency noticeably impacted user experience at 200ms.
+Users reported usability degradation beyond 100ms.
 Graphs confirmed the findings.

 ---